 The Archaeological Park has an urban area and a residential area of Machu Picchu; that is to say, the Citadel proper has more or less 10 hectares.
 The Historic Sanctuary of Machu Picchu extends over 32,592 hectares, 80,535 acres (325.92 km², 125.83 m²), a vast territory of the Province of Urubamba in the Department of Cusco.

 Machu Picchu and Huayna Picchu are part of a tremendous geological formation known as Batolito of Vilcabamba in the Central Cordillera of the Peruvian Andes.
-They do locate on the left bank of the so-called Urubamba Canyon (formerly known as Quebrada de Picchu.)
+They are located on the left bank of the so-called Urubamba Canyon (formerly known as Quebrada de Picchu.)
 The Vilcanota-Urubamba River flows practically around them at the foot of the hills.

-The Inca ruins are located halfway between the peaks of both mountains, 450 meters above the level of the river and 2438 meters above sea level.
+The Inca ruins are located halfway between the peaks of both mountains, 450 meters above the river level and 2438 meters above sea level.

 The ruins themselves are within the National System of Natural Areas Protected by the State called the Historic Sanctuary of Machu Picchu, which extends over 32,592 hectares of the Vilcanota-Urubamba river basin.